chroma-core/docs/docs/usage-guide.md

                                     ))
 ```

 That's it!
-Chroma's API will seamlessly move over from `in-memory` mode to `client-server` with just this change.
+Chroma's API will seamlessly turn from `in-memory` mode to `client-server` with just this change.

 </TabItem>
 <TabItem value="js" label="JavaScript">